cyyber/web3.js/docs/docs/guides/basics/zond.md

 	console.log(accounts);

 	let balance1, balance2;
-	//The initial balances of the accounts should be 100 ZND (10^18 planck) balance1 = await web3.zond.getBalance(accounts[0]);
+	//The initial balances of the accounts should be 100 Zond (10^18 planck) balance1 = await web3.zond.getBalance(accounts[0]);
 	balance2 = await web3.zond.getBalance(accounts[1]);

 	console.log(balance1, balance2);

-	//create a transaction sending 1 ZND from account 0 to account 1 const transaction = {
+	//create a transaction sending 1 Zond from account 0 to account 1 const transaction = {
 		from: accounts[0],
 		to: accounts[1],
-		value: web3.utils.toPlanck('1', 'znd'), // value should be passed in planck.
+		value: web3.utils.toPlanck('1', 'zond'), // value should be passed in planck.
 For easier use and to avoid mistakes we utilize the auxiliary `toPlanck` function.
 	};

 	//send the actual transaction